 Eligibility criteria and necessary supporting documents can be found from the eligibility table for GATE (Table 4.1).

-SC/ST/PwD Certificate
+4.4.2.1.2 SC/ST/PwD Certificate

-Candidates who are in any of the above categories have to produce a valid documentary evidence (Appendix A)
+Candidates who are in any of the above categories have to upload a valid documentary evidence (Appendix A).